stphnwlsh/SimpleDateTimeProvider/src/SimpleDateTimeProvider/README.md

 # SimpleDateTimeProvider

-A simple abstraction over C#'s DateTime.Now, DateTime.Today and DateTime.UtcNow so you can control these values in your tests.
+A simple abstraction over C#'s `DateTime.Now`, `DateTime.Today` and `DateTime.UtcNow` so you can control these values in your tests.
 No longer do you have to attempt shennanigans in your tests to handle when you need to use those values in your code.

 ## Features

  * `SystemDateTimeProvider` - Abstraction over the top of System.DateTime.
- * `MockDateTimeProvider` - Mockable provider to control DateTime values in test projects.
+ * `MockDateTimeProvider` - Provider used to mock DateTime values in test projects.

 ## Setup